-The Women’s Health Initiative, one of the largest randomized controlled diet trials ever performed, used 48,835 post-menopausal women, with mean follow-up period of 8.1 years, randomized to either a standard western diet or a low-fat, calorie reduced diet with increased exercise.
-They authors had postulated that a low-fat, calorie reduced diet with increased exercise would reduce cardiovascular disease.
-The intervention achieved an 8.2% energy decrease in total fat intake and a 2.9% energy decrease in saturated fat intake but did not reduce risk of CHD or stroke.
+The Women’s Health Initiative, one of the largest randomized controlled diet trials ever performed, used 48,835 post-menopausal women, with a mean follow-up period of 8.1 years, randomized to either a standard western diet or a low-fat, calorie-reduced diet with increased exercise.
+The authors had postulated that a low-fat, calorie-reduced diet with increased exercise would reduce cardiovascular disease.
+The intervention achieved an 8.2% energy decrease in total fat intake and a 2.9% energy decrease in the saturated fat intake but did not reduce risk of CHD or stroke.
 The reduction in dietary fat and total daily calories (361 calories/day reduction) failed to produce any significant weight loss over the duration of the study, thus rejecting the hypothesis that the low-fat diet is either beneficial for cardiovascular disease or weight loss.

 Howard BV, Van Horn L, Hsia J, et al. Low-fat dietary pattern and risk of cardiovascular disease: The Women’s Health Initiative Randomized Controlled Dietary Modification Trial.
 JAMA 2006;295(6):655-66 doi: 10.1001/jama.295.6.655[published Online First: Epub Date]|.